Authorities: Student kills 3, wounds 8 at Michigan school

 OXFORD TOWNSHIP, Mich.
-(AP) — A 15-year-old sophomore opened fire at his Michigan high school on Tuesday, killing three students and wounding six other people, including a teacher, authorities said.
+(AP) — A 15-year-old sophomore opened fire at his Michigan high school on Tuesday, killing three students and wounding eight other people, including at least one teacher, authorities said.

-Oakland County Undersheriff Mike McCabe said at a news conference that he didn’t know what the assailant’s motives were for the attack at Oxford High School in Oxford Township, a community of about 22,000 people roughly 30 miles (48 kilometers) north of Detroit.
+Oakland County Undersheriff Mike McCabe said at a news conference that investigators were still trying to determine a motive for the shooting at Oxford High School in Oxford Township, a community of about 22,000 people roughly 30 miles (48 kilometers) north of Detroit.

-Officers responded at around 12:55 p.m. to a flood of 911 calls about an active shooter at the school, McCabe said.
-Authorities arrested the suspect at the school and recovered a semi-automatic handgun and several clips.

-“Deputies confronted him, he had the weapon on him, they took him into custody,” McCabe said, adding that suspect wasn’t hurt when he was taken into custody and he refused to say how he got the gun into the school.
+McCabe said he was aware of allegations circulating on social media that there had been threats of a shooting at the roughly 1,700-student school before Tuesday’s attack, but he cautioned against believing that narrative until investigators can look into it.

+He also downplayed the significance of an incident in early November when a deer head was thrown off the school roof, which he said was unrelated to the shooting.
+The vandalism prompted school administrators to post two letters to parents on the school’s website this month, saying they were responding to rumors of a threat against the school but had found none.

 The school was placed on lockdown after the attack, with some children sheltering in locked classrooms while officers searched the premises.
 They were later taken to a nearby Meijer grocery store to be picked up by their parents.

-They then ran from the area through the rear of the school, said Flores, a 15-year-old ninth grader.

-McCabe said investigators would be looking through social media posts for any evidence of a possible motive.
+McCabe said investigators would pore over the school’s video footage and look through social media posts for any evidence of a possible motive.

-Robin Redding said her son, Treshan Bryant, is a 12th grader at the school but stayed home on Tuesday.
-She said he had heard threats of a shooting at the school.
+A concerned parent, Robin Redding, said her son, Treshan Bryant, is a 12th grader at the school but stayed home Tuesday.
+She said he had heard threats that there could be a shooting.

 “This couldn’t be just random,” she said.